geogardenclub/geogardenclub.github.io/docs/develop/quality-assurance/testing.md

 **After fixing a bug in the app, consider writing a test to verify the correct behavior.** Weirdly, bugs tend to congregate in certain areas, and even reappear after you thought you squashed them.
 It's a good idea after fixing a bug to see if you can quickly write a test that verifies the absence of that bug.
 It might feel like closing the barn door after the horse is gone, but it's a way of incrementally deepening the test quality.

+**Switching between tests and running `main.dart`**.
+Sometimes you might want to switch between running the tests and running the app normally.
+If you run the tests and then run `main.dart`, you might see a blank screen.
+This is because the tests have left the app in a state where the wrong user is logged in.
+To fix this, open the simulator and choose `Device -> Erase All Content and Settings`.
+This will reset the simulator to its initial state.
+You can now run `main.dart` and log in as the admin user.

+**If the simulator is showing the keyboard, the tests won't pass.** Toggle the `Connect Hardware Keyboard `, `I/O -> Keyboard -> Connect Hardware Keyboard`.

 ## Continuous integration